lukiwieser/racetrack/README.md

 ![training-model-complex-map](docs/training-progress-tr-42.png)

 Here we see how a model performs after training a certain number of episodes.
-Initially, the model performs quite bad and does not reach the finish line (green).
+Initially, the model performs quite badly and does not reach the finish line (green).
 As more episodes are played, the model's performance improves, and its path gets smoother.

 Replicate with: `-tr 42 -e 30000 -pr 1000 -fr 0`